rust-lang/rust/doc/tutorial-borrowed-ptr.md

                                size: Size {w: 3f, h: 4f}};
 ~~~

-In each case I can use the `&` operator to extact out individual
+In each case, we can extract out individual subcomponents with the `&`
-subcomponents.
+operator.
 For example, I could write:

 ~~~
 # struct Point {x: float, y: float} // as before